Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 mms install

-We got the warnings like the one which follows which we believe you can safely ignore:
+We got the following warnings, which we believe you can safely ignore:

 Warning: long symbol DBD__Perl__db_selectall_arrayref